emqx/hocon/SCHEMA.md

 * `validator`: field value validator, an anonymous function which should return `true` or `ok` if the value is as expected.
 NOTE: the input to validator after convert (if present) is applied.
 * `default`: default value of the field.
-NOTE that default values are to be treated as raw inputs, meaning they are put hrough  the `converter`s and `validator`s etc, and then type-checked.
+NOTE that default values are to be treated as raw inputs, meaning they are put through  the `converter`s and `validator`s etc, and then type-checked.
 * `required`: set to `false` if this field is allowed to be `undefined`.
   NOTE: there is no point setting it to `true` if fields has a default value.
 * `sensitive`: set to `true` if this field's value is sensitive so we will obfuscate the log